How can you recognize a good Electronic Quality Management System Software (eQMS) and what to look out for when shopping for one?

 - Longer implementation time

 - Unpredictable lifecycle costs

 Finally, before you buy an eQMS solution ask about maintenance requirements and make sure that you will be responsible for as little maintenance as possible.
 Cloud-based solutions typically require no maintenance from your side.

 EQMS is an electronic quality management system.
 It is software that provides electronic management of your documents and records more effectively than a paper-based QMS.

 Quality management system software is just a different name for an eQMS.

-When choosing eQMS, a digitalized version of a traditional paper-based QMS it is a good idea to opt for a pre-validated eQMS.
+When choosing eQMS, a digitalized version of a traditional paper-based QMS it is a good idea to opt for a fully validated eQMS.
 Especially if compliance with ISO 13485, 21 CFR Part 11, and/or efficient workflows are your priorities.

-It also makes sense to select an electronic Quality Management System Software that is ready to use as it shortens the time spent on the implementation process.
+It also makes sense to select quality management software that is ready to use as it shortens the time spent on the implementation process.

 Furthermore, proper training and support provided by the eQMS vendor is an element you must pay close attention to as it makes the implementation process and the day-to-day work with eQMS easier.
 Lastly, it is important to note that cloud-based eQMS takes little to no maintenance from your side and typically provides good technological backing.